-- Character – does your story have enough conflict?
+- Character – are your characters well-rounded, and does your story have enough conflict?

-- Narrative – should you stick to a linear narrative, or would it be more compelling to play with time?
+- Time and order of events – should you stick to a linear narrative, or would it be more compelling to play with time?

 If something isn’t working for you as a reader, it needs to be fixed.
 That’s why you can expect to make some big changes at this stage.

 Next comes the part that someone like me (an editor) loves best: the sentence editing.

 But don’t get too obsessed with wordcraft too soon.
 What you really need to ask yourself is how your book performs at each of these levels:

 - Sentence (especially dialogue)